mwaqasbhati/Weather-SwiftUI-MVVM/README.md

 ## License

-NewsArticle is available under the MIT license.
+Weather-SwiftUI-MVVM is available under the MIT license.
 See the LICENSE file for more info.